Hover to see how factors connect to Background Knowledge. Then click connected factors to explore strategies related to multiple factors.

 We all bring our own Background Knowledge, that is what we know and have experienced, to what we read.
+This knowledge includes their everyday cultural experiences and interactions within personal communities.
 Helping students build and apply their Background Knowledge can ensure they have and use the information they need to understand increasingly complex texts.

 Understanding a text can be difficult without basic Background Knowledge in the topic for several reasons: